rprops/Phenoflow_package/README.md

 Evenness | Calculation of pareto evenness (Wittebolle L. et al. (2009)) from fingerprint object (1 = maximum evenness, 0 = minimum evenness)
-So | Calculation of Structural Organization parameter (Koch et al. (2014), Frontiers in Microbiology) CV | Calculation of Coefficient of Variation (CV) of the fingerprint object beta.diversity.fcm | Non-metric Multidimensional Scaling (NMDS) or PCoA of the phenotypic fingerprints time.discretization | Function for subsetting .fcs files in time intervals and exporting them as new .fcs files.
+So | Calculation of Structural Organization parameter (Koch et al. (2014), Frontiers in Microbiology) CV | Calculation of Coefficient of Variation (CV) of the fingerprint object beta_diversity_fcm | Non-metric Multidimensional Scaling (NMDS) or PCoA of the phenotypic fingerprints time_discretization | Function for subsetting .fcs files in time intervals and exporting them as new .fcs files.
 Designed for the analysis of on-line experiments.
-FCS.resample | Resamples sample files from flowSet object to an equal number of cells.
+FCS_resample | Resamples sample files from flowSet object to an equal number of cells.
 Standard is to the minimum sample size.

 ## Functionalities to be added in the future: